oussema-fatnassi/tron/README.md

 TODO :
--Memory leak problem in TestConsole due to the method of adding scripts
+-Make the update functions of the scripts in separates threads -The system shutdown itself after the run method called -At the end of the game loop destroy the window -Memory leak problem in TestConsole due to the method of adding scripts
     Option A: Engine takes ownership and deletes user scripts Option B: User manages memory (current approach)